Killing of James Boyd: Background

-James Matthew "Abba" Boyd, 38, was experiencing homelessness at the time.
-Authorities said he had been diagnosed with schizophrenia.
+James Matthew "Abba" Boyd, 38, was a white homeless person whom authorities said had been diagnosed with schizophrenia.
 He had been a prisoner in the Bernalillo County Jail in Albuquerque and the Doña Ana County Jail in Las Cruces, New Mexico.
 He had also been transported to a psychiatric hospital.
 The last lawyer to represent Boyd, John McCall, says he had no doubt that Boyd was mentally ill.
 He said, the New Mexico Behavioral Health Institute, the state mental health hospital in Las Vegas, New Mexico, determined that Boyd was not dangerous, and also that no treatment existed that would render him competent to stand trial.
 Therefore, they released him.
 McCall said Boyd was creative but clearly delusional.

 A cousin remembered him fondly from visits to an aunt's farm that allowed them both to escape their families for a while.
 Boyd's cousin described him as funny, sensitive and intelligent.
 Boyd's alcoholic mother and physically abusive father lost custody of him when he was five; consequently he was in foster homes by the time he was five, and there he was sexually abused.
 He entered the juvenile justice system at fifteen, where he remained for two years.
 He was arrested again soon after turning eighteen.
 Those charges were eventually dropped, but by then he had spit jalapeño at a jailer's eyes and tried to escape.
 By the time his family got Boyd a lawyer for the new charges, he had already entered a guilty plea and was waiting to be sentenced.

 Boyd understood by then that he was mentally ill and asked at his mental health evaluation to receive probation, counseling and job training.
 But he was found competent to stand trial; he was convicted and sentenced to ten and a half years in jail.
 All his appeals were denied, and he spent seven years in prison.
 Todd Holmes, the Alamogordo lawyer who tried to prevent his incarceration in that case, defended Boyd again in 2001.
 Boyd had been arrested trying to enter Holloman Air Force Base, claiming he was on a mission from former President Gerald Ford that involved national security.
 Boyd's mental deterioration while in prison was evident to Holmes.
 He says that, after Boyd's release, the man began to identify as "Abba Mobus Abadon," a name derived from "God" and the Hebrew word for "a bottomless pit".